Art In Fiction

 Be sure to check the show notes for a link to Margaret's website at www. margaretphilbrick.com.
 You'll also find a link to a 20 percent discount on a subscription to ProWritingAid, a fantastic editing tool for writers.

 If you're enjoying The Art In Fiction Podcast, please help us keep the lights on by making a donation on the Ko Fi website.
 The link is in the show notes.
-Also, please follow Art Fiction on X and Facebook.
-And don't forget to give the Art Fiction podcast a positive review or rating wherever you get your podcasts.
+Also, please follow Art Fiction on Facebook.
+And remember to give the Art Fiction podcast a positive review or rating wherever you get your podcasts.

 Thanks so much for listening.